magentabusiness/magentabusiness.github.io/_includes/docs/devices-library/guides/temco-controls-tstat-10-and-hum-w1.md

 ## Conclusion

-With the knowledge in this guide, you can easily connect your Temco Tstat10 controller with Temperature and humidity sensor to ThingsBoard.
-After connecting the devices to the gateway, you will be able to see and process the data coming from the devices on the ThingsBoard.
+With the knowledge in this guide, you can easily connect your Temco Tstat10 controller with Temperature and humidity sensor to IoT Hub.
+After connecting the devices to the gateway, you will be able to see and process the data coming from the devices on the IoT Hub.

 Explore the platform [documentation](/docs/{{page.docsPrefix}}){: target="_blank"} to learn more about key concepts and features.